 Brazil is an amazingly beautiful country filled with kind and generous people.
 If you’ve decided to move to Brazil like we did, you are in for a varied adventure.
 We often compare São Paulo to Venice California.
 São Paulo has a stunning art scene, amazing variety in food, dog-friendly sidewalk cafés, great music, and a local population that makes this cosmopolitan city feel like a small, close knit town.
-Central São Paulo full of architecturally stunning buildings offers multiple, fast transportation options and is also very walkable.
-The walkability coupled with the massive Ibirapuera park gives São Paulo a New York feel.
-The Favelas resting on hillsides and around the cities are home to some of the most caring and hardest working people in the country.
-Favela vernacular architecture itself conveys the resourcefulness and determination of its inhabitants and has similarities to communities in Southeast Asian countries.
+Central São Paulo is full of gorgeous art-deco buildings, world renowned architecture and offers multiple, fast transportation options.
+If the buildings and bustling sidewalks and streets weren’t enough to remind you of New York, São Paulo is also very walkable and is home to Latin America’s largest urban park, Ibirapuera park.
+The communities resting on hillsides and around the cities are home to some of the most caring and hardest working people in the country.
+This vernacular architecture itself conveys the resourcefulness and determination of its inhabitants and has similarities to communities in Southeast Asian countries.
 São Paulo has so much to offer.

 When we moved to São Paulo, we lived in hotels and AirBnBs for three months until we secured a lease on an apartment.
 Since we knew we would be living out of hotels for a few months, we mostly packed what we would need for our first few months.
 Previous international moves taught us that taking an additional trip(s) to retrieve the rest of our stuff was cheaper than shipping through any service.
 We found this especially true for Brazil.